 When using an AJAX style of programming the old, classic approach

-more that posts all the client state to the server and requests for a complete
+programming functionality must be given up.
+There is no form submit anymore that posts all the client state to the server and requests for a complete

 new page description using HTML.